jianershi/Wireless-3D-Mouse-Glove-ReceiverBoard-Firmware/README.md

-#Wireless 3D Mouse on a Glove
+#Wireless 3D Mouse on a Glove ReceiverBoard Firmware

 A wireless 3D mouse that is able to track orientations of each fingers.
 All orientation calculation ins done on the onboard Atmel 32bit MCU.